AnsonHiu/WebSearcher/README.md

 > [!WARNING]
 > - If using Google's custom search Api note that the api has a limit of 10,000 queries per day.
 Once reached a "Too Many Requests" error will return.
-> - Update the query property under [KeywordSearchAndFilterService](Domain/Services/KeywordSearchAndFilterService.cs), e.g. `var query = new KeywordSearchQuery(keyword, 5)` to take in a max count can limit the number of queries sent per search (default is 100)
+> - Update the query property under [KeywordSearchAndFilterService](Domain/Services/KeywordSearchAndFilterService.cs) to take in a max count can limit the number of queries sent per search (default is 100)
+   - e.g. `var query = new KeywordSearchQuery(keyword, 5);`

 ## Logging